lionel-panhaleux/ror/README.md

 ### 2.03.5 REBEL GOVERNOR INCOME
 A Governor in Revolt is not subject to recall but loses all Concessions, Knights, and Aligned Senatorial Income.
-He must collect all Provincial Spoils and State and Local Taxes of his Province, which are transferred to his Personal Treasury.
+He must collect all Provincial Spoils and State and Local Taxes of his Province, which are transferred to his Faction Treasury.

 ### 2.03.6 REBEL PROVINCIAL MAINTENANCE
 A Rebel must pay 2 Talents per Provincial Army/Fleet, Legion/Fleet, and for each point of Strength in the Province’s printed Base Province Strength for maintenance.
-He may pay using Talents from his Personal Treasury, his Faction Treasury, or the Personal Treasuries of other Rebel Senators.
+He may pay using Talents from his Faction Treasury.
 Veteran Legions owing allegiance to a Rebel Senator require no maintenance.
 If, during the Revenue Phase, the Rebel cannot pay the required maintenance he must first release non- provincial Legions/Fleets until he can afford to pay the maintenance.
 Any non-provincial Legions/Fleets that are released in this manner may be returned to the State.
 If the HRAO does not wish the State to pay (or the State cannot) the maintenance costs of these Forces, they are immediately eliminated.